artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 ## Co-location

 Relay helped us move to one file representing everything a component needed.
-Effectively a single file now handles the styles, the actual view content hierarchy and the exact parts of the API it needs to render itself.
+Effectively a single file now handles the styles, the actual view content hierarchy, and the exact parts of the API it needs to render itself.

 <img src="/images/omakase-relay/co-location.png">

 In roughly that proportion too, though our most modern code uses the Artsy design system [Palette][palette] which drastically reduces the need for style in a Relay component.

-Co-location's biggest selling point is simplicity, having everything you need in one place makes it easier to understand how a component works.
+Co-location's biggest selling point is reducing [cognitive load](https://en.wikipedia.org/wiki/Cognitive_load), having everything you need in one place makes it easier to understand how a component works.
 This makes code review simpler, and lowers the barrier to understanding the entire systems at scale.

 ## Community

-When we adopted Relay, there was no competition - we'd have just used the fetch API.
+When we adopted Relay, there was no competition - we'd have just used the `fetch` API.
 Over time, Apollo came up and really put a considerable amount of effort into lowering the barriers to entry, and making it feasible to build complex apps easily.

 We did an audit last year of what it would take to re-create a lot of the infrastructure we use in Relay atop of the (much more popular) Apollo GraphQL eco-system and saw it was feasible but would require a considerable amount of work across many different plugins and tools.
-With Relay that's all packaged into one tool, works consistently and obviously doesn't have a scaling problem as Facebook have tens of thousands of Relay components.
+With Relay that's all packaged into one tool, works consistently, and obviously doesn't have a scaling problem as Facebook have tens of thousands of Relay components.

-It's worth highlighting the core difference in community management for Apollo vs Relay.
+It's worth highlighting the core difference in community engagement for Apollo vs Relay.
 Engineers working on Apollo have great incentives to do user support, and improve the tools for the community - that's their businesses value.
 Relay on the other hand is used in many places at Facebook, and the engineers on the team support internal issues first.
 IMO, this is reasonable, Relay is an opinionated batteries-included framework for building user